np25071984/battleships/README.md

 * two players
 * there should be at least one cell gap between ships
-* the ships combination is the same for each player
+* the ships combination (number and types) is the same for each player
-* each round lasts a given amount of time
-* both players make a shot each round; there isn't first or last shot; there is only round shot
+* both players make a shot each round; there isn't the first and the last who shot
-* if a player run out of time they skip the round

 ## Game navigation